 That said, it’s true that some ready versions aren’t bad.
 Especially the jarred ones from the deli rather than the tinned from the big chain supermarket.
 I’ve given instructions for cooking your own below, but the choice is entirely yours.

 Whatever chickpeas you’re using, make sure you don’t crush them too hard.
-Msabbaha is a chunky affair.
+Musabaha is a chunky affair.

 As ever, opinions are divided as to how chunky it should be.
 Some versions may resemble a rough hummus, others leave most of the chickpeas completely intact.